Have you ever heard anyone utter some variation of one of these comments?

 The major challenges that you face in an SHTF situation are the same no matter where you are.
 Of course, the issues will vary from one situation to another – these lists aren’t meant to be comprehensive.
 This is a starting point to get your wheels turning, so that you can figure out how you and your family can best survive, exactly where you’re planted right now.

 Water preparedness should be at the very top of your list.
 You can only survive for 3 days without water (and you’ll be weak and suffering way before that).
 A water preparedness plan is essential for survival, even in a short-term scenario.
 Here are a few ways you can prep for a water emergency, no matter where you live:

-- Store a month supply of drinking water (plan on a gallon per day, per person and pet)
+- Store a month supply of drinking water

 - Acquire a non-electric water filtration system (with spare filters)